rockumk/rockumk/README.md

 👋 Hi, I’m Rock Kennedy.
-On most sites I use the name rockum, but that was taken so here I am rockumk.
+On most sites I use the name Rockum, but that was taken so here I am rockumk.

 👀 I’m interested in Music Technology.